ansys/DevRelDocs/2024R2_Test/Discovery_Extensibility_Dev_Guide_24-R2/articles/UDA/add_api/creating_addin_apps/topics/c_disco_api_manifest.md

 **Notes:**

-1. Putting the manifest file in the ProgramData\\Discovery\\Addins directory is the approach to follow when an Add-in should only be visible for a single user.
+1. Putting the manifest file in the ProgramData\\Discovery\\Addins directory is the approach to follow when an add-in should only be visible for a single user.
 2. Putting the manifest file in the Addins folder inside the Discovery installation folder typically requires Administrative privileges and should be done for add-ins that are installed as part of Discovery.
 3. Creating a string value in the add-ins registry is the recommended approach when a third party add-in is installed.
 This way, Discovery and the add-in do not need to know where each other is installed.